Vitaly Ginzburg: Death

 A spokeswoman for the Russian Academy of Sciences announced that Ginzburg died in Moscow on 8 November 2009 from cardiac arrest.
 He had been suffering from ill health for several years, and three years before his death said "In general, I envy believers.
 I am 90, and [am] being overcome by illnesses.
 For believers, it is easier to deal with them and with life's other hardships.
 But what can be done?
 I cannot believe in resurrection after death."

 Prime Minister of Russia Vladimir Putin sent his condolences to Ginzburg's family, saying "We bid farewell to an extraordinary personality whose outstanding talent, exceptional strength of character and firmness of convictions evoked true respect from his colleagues".
 President of Russia Dmitry Medvedev, in his letter of condolences, described Ginzburg as a "top physicist of our time whose discoveries had a huge impact on the development of national and world science."

 Ginzburg was buried on 11 November in the Novodevichy Cemetery in Moscow, the resting place of many famous politicians, writers and scientists of Russia.

+Ginzburg's list

+Over the years, Ginzburg compiled a list of unsolved problems in physics.
+In 1971 the list included 17 problems, and 20 problems in 1985.
+In 1999, he published his list of 30 problems for the 21st century.
+During his 2003 Nobel lecture he presented the list, and was finally published in his About Science, Myself and Others in 2005.
+Physicist Ivan Bozovic who knew the Ginzburg family referred to it as "The Ginzburg's list".
+The list includes: